b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/lexical_encyclopaedia/sanskrit/m/maharaja_et_al._v1_24112025.md

 [9] Sanskrit grammar https://www.lonweb.org/links/sanskrit/lang/016.htm
 [10] Sanskrit nouns | Hinduism Wiki - Fandom https://santanadharma.fandom.com/wiki/Sanskrit_nouns

 What absolute erroneous nonsense.
-Sanskrit has a vast plurality of traditionally enshrined gender diversity and it was notable in all of the Varnashrama Dharma as well as the exceptionalisms without 5his framework.
+Sanskrit has a vast plurality of traditionally enshrined gender diversity and it was notable in all of the Varnashrama Dharma as well as the exceptionalisms without this framework.

 Sanskrit, as realized within the vast tradition of Varnashrama Dharma, indeed enshrines a substantial plurality and nuance of gender diversity beyond the simplistic masculine, feminine, and neuter categories typically presented in rigid grammatical overviews.
 The system of social and religious roles, including Varnashrama Dharma, recorded and practiced diverse gender identities and respected complex gender dynamics that exceed binary frameworks.